DrakirL/DrakirL.github.io/p10/background.md

 You come from the dark underbelly of society *INSERT MORE DETAILS HERE* <br>
 <br><br>
 You learn a language spoken by the commoners in your territory and gain Training in "Thievery". <br>
-Starting Skills: Brawn, Finesse, Investigation, and Performance. <br>
+Starting Skills: Brawn, Finesse, Investigation, and Suggestion. <br>
-Increase your Grade for one of your Starting Skills by 1.
+Increase the die for one of your Starting Skills to a d6.
 <br><br>
 Your equipment consists of:
 + ???